miroapp/app-examples/examples/asset-search/README.md

    http://localhost:3000
    ```
 3. Open the [app manifest editor](https://developers.miro.com/docs/manually-create-an-app#step-2-configure-your-app-in-miro) by clicking **Edit in Manifest**. \
     In the app manifest editor, configure the app as follows:

-   - [`sdkUri`](https://developers.miro.com/docs/app-manifest#sdkuri): assign `http://localhost:3000` as a value for this property. \
-     It defines the entry point of the app, and it corresponds to the URL of the server that the app runs on.
-   - [`scopes`](https://developers.miro.com/docs/app-manifest#scopes): add the permission scopes that users need to grant the app when they install it. \
-     To enable the app to read from and write to the board, add the following permissions:
-     - `boards:read`
-     - `boards:write`

-   Your manifest file should look like the following:

    ```yaml
    appName: Miro Asset Search